Who wouldn’t enjoy a free Amazon gift card?

 You can get paid via check, or if you’d like to get your money even faster, you can convert your earnings into an Amazon gift card and cash out that way.

 E. Mobile apps

-There are also many apps that reward you for a variety of activities, and you can redeem your earnings for Amazon gift card codes.
+There are also many apps that give you free gift cards and rewards you for a variety of activities.

 You earn points for watching preview trailers about apps and sharing your tips for making them better.